mike-ivs/mike-ivs.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
 Kia ora!
-This is my simple little website, created during 6 months of world travel in 2025, which aims to showcase some of the cool projects I've worked on and interesting places I've visited.
+This is my simple little website, initially created during 6 months of world travel in 2025, which aims to showcase some of the cool projects I've worked on, interesting tech challenges I've encountered, and far flung places I've visited.

 ### Interactive travel map for 2025